top of page

 Apache chief Winnetou in sixties films.

-American depiction of Native Americans in cinema of the first half of twenty century was abysmal and lying.
+American depiction of Native Americans in cinema of the first half of the twentieth century was abysmal and lying.
 Indians were showing as wild people who attack peaceful settlers and mercilessly kill everybody.
 That situation became to change in sixties.
 Meantime in West Germany, producer Horst Wendlandt could convince Preben Philipsen, who owned a major share of Rialto Film, and Waldfried Bartel, a CEO of Constantin Film, on beginning production of adaptation of Karl May’s novels about Apache chief Winnetou by fact of popularity of a writer.
 It was existing every time watch an appearing logo “Constantin Film bringt” (it means “Constantin Film brings”) under knocking drums turning into solemn melody.

 The Treasure of Silver Lake (1962)